OAXACA

 We’ll be staying at Quinta Real, a four star hotel in the heart of the city of Oaxaca.
 Built in the 16th century, it was declared a Cultural Heritage of Humanity by UNESCO.

-Balancing old world charm with modern amenities, the hotel features a swimming pool and garden, a gym, and a restaurant and bar offering local and international dishes.
-The rooms are spacious and comfortable, offering a peaceful respite to rejuvenate between an array of exciting activities.
+Balancing old world charm with modern amenities, the Quinta Real offers a swimming pool, lush garden, fully equipped gym, and a restaurant and bar serving both local and international cuisine..
+The rooms are spacious and comfortable, offering a peaceful respite to rejuvenate between the day’s activities. .

 Some rooms have double beds and can be shared.
 If you book a double-occupancy room, we’ll pair you with a roommate.
 Or if you’d like to come with a friend, let us know and we’ll reserve a room for you to share.